Encarnación, Paraguay: History

 The mission called Anunciación de Itapua was founded by the Paraguayan Jesuit San Roque González de Santa Cruz on 25 March 1615, on the southern side of the Paraná river.
 That mission was relocated to the north side in the current location of the city in 1703 under the name Encarncación de Itapua.
 It gained in importance after the coming of the railway in 1894.

-In 1926, the city suffered a destructive F4 tornado that killed around 300 and injured around 700.
+In 1926, a destructive F5 tornado devastated the city, killing at least 300 and injuring around 500.
+It is the deadliest tornado in South American history.

 On February 20, 1931, a student-worker group led by Obdulio Barthe took the city of Encarnación and declared it a "revolutionary commune", Encarnación Commune, under the leadership of popular assemblies.

 In 1957, the city was made the seat of the Roman Catholic Diocese of Encarnación.

 Because of its mild climate Encarnación is often called "The Pearl of the South".

 Encarnación was the birthplace of Alfredo Stroessner, general and head of state of Paraguay from 1954 to 1989.

 Lately, the city experienced a radical change, with the loss of the "Zona Baja" because the "Plan de Terminación Yacyretá" (Termination plan of Yacyretá) giving way to a renewed modern city with wide avenues and bridges.

 In 2015, Encarnación was Paraguay's third city with a growing economy and a multicultural and cosmopolitan population.
 Affordable contracts for work in certain business places, as bars, restaurants, discos and casinos, are easy to find in Encarnación.